 Since Freedom from Torture was established in 1985, over 50,000 individuals have been referred to the organisation for help.
 A glance at the range of countries from where many have fled is a reminder that torture is a widespread practice.

-In 2010, over 61% of the 1,729 clients referred to Freedom from Torture came from 10 countries: Iran, Afghanistan, Sri Lanka, Democratic Republic of Congo (DRC), Turkey, Pakistan, Sudan, Nigeria, Cameroon and Uganda.
+In 2013, over 71% of the 1,251 clients referred to Freedom from Torture came from 10 countries: Sri Lanka, Iran, Afghanistan, Democratic Republic of Congo (DRC), Pakistan, Turkey, Cameroon, Nigeria, Iraq, and South Sudan.

 The majority of Freedom from Torture clients report having been targeted due to their race, ethnic origin, gender, religious, cultural or political beliefs.
 Political activists and journalists are often selected by the authorities for exercising their freedom of expression and vocalising their opposition to government policies.
 Many people are tortured during conflicts, where torture is used to instill a climate of fear and to force people to flee.
 Family members are sometimes targeted simply by association in an effort to get to someone else.